-• Show a screenshot from the victim machine when you attempt to spawn a reverse shell using the wrong order.

-- Explain how these two commands work. - Take a proper screenshot showing that you successfully executed a reverse shell. - Are the transmitted packets on the wire encrypted?
+- Which command should you run first?
+Why? - Show a screenshot from the victim machine when you attempt to spawn a reverse shell using the wrong order. - Explain how these two commands work. - Take a proper screenshot showing that you successfully executed a reverse shell. - Are the transmitted packets on the wire encrypted?
 Prove your answer with proper screenshots (Hint: can you use Wireshark?) - Suggest another method to run a reverse shell (with sufficient explanation), and show proper screenshots of running a reverse shell using this method.